social-streets/the-slice/site-template/src/data/articles/high-street-covid-19-impact-mark-chamberlain.md

   - "features"
 featuredImage: "/images/CORRECT-Dennis-Mehmet-Bow-Wash-Laundrette.jpg"
 author: "mark-chamberlain"
-excerpt: "‘We had a dilemma.
+description: "‘We had a dilemma.
 Do we shut down completely in the interest of public health, or do we continue to serve the community, at a time when they need support?’"
 ---

 Local writer and poet Mark Chamberlain speaks to local shop owners about the impact of COVID-19 and their hopes and fears for the future.